The Refunds Manager team protects sellers’ profits by getting them more reimbursements for common but hard-to-detect FBA

 Based on Amazon’s latest policy, we can go back 18 months to search for Amazon FBA lost inventory and over a dozen other discrepancies.

 You pay nothing upfront.
 We charge 25% of whatever reimbursements we recover.
-If we don’t get funds or inventory back for you, then we don’t request fees from you.
-We only take a percentage of cases for which our team provided the return.
+We only bill for a reimbursement once we've confirmed it's been deposited in your account, or the inventory has been replaced. .
+We only take a percentage of cases for which our team provided the return (so you are not billed for auto-reimbursements Amazon makes)

 To enter your credit card information, login to your account.
 Go to the settings menus and click on the Credit Card Info link.
 Enter your valid card details and click Update.

 If you open a case on your own or get reimbursed by Amazon for any other reason, we will not charge you a percentage of those reimbursements.
 We only take a fee for the reimbursements received as a result of our service.

 We always want Amazon FBA reimbursements to follow their natural lifecycle, so we wait for Amazon to first credit the issue within the normal time span required to process credits.

 We wait at least 45 days before filing any Amazon reimbursement claims and 30 days for lost shipment cases, so that you can receive the credit without the use of our service.
 Cases do not show up in our platform until they are past due.

 The only case that we show right away is distributor damages, which Amazon never credits to sellers automatically.
 Sellers must ask for this credit themselves, and if we wait too long to do so on your behalf, the item might receive a removal order and so is no longer eligible for a credit.